Best places to PYO in Herts & Beds

 This family run farm shop offers PYO strawberries and raspberries.
 Pop into Bridget B’s Butchery while you’re there, have a nosey around the shop which stocks Cook meals, local produce, wine and artisan spirits as well as gifts.
 And make sure you check out the Grand Designs-style eco café with its glass frontage and views over the meadow for brekkie, lunch or afternoon tea.
 It’s open mon-sat from 8.30am-5pm and Sundays from 9am-4pm.

 You’ll find a range of seasonal fruits here, including strawberries, raspberries, redcurrants, blackcurrants, blackberries and gooseberries.
 There’s a minimum charge of £3 for adults and it’s open Tuesday – Friday (10am-6pm) and 9am – 4pm at the weekends.
 Do check the website before visiting though as they ocassionally close to allow new fruit to grow after busy times.

 Cammas Hall Fruit Farm, near Bishop’s Stortford

 Winners of PYO of the year in the 2021 Farm Retail Association Awards, Cammas Hall has got it all.
 Fruit, veg, sunflowers and pumpkins are on offer through June – October (check their online calendar for timings).
 Pre-booking is essential.
-There’s plenty of refreshment to be had, too – The Orchard Room serves light meals and afternoon tea, head to the cabin for cakes, drinks and snacks, and the Tea Barn takeaway caters for those mid-morning bacon butty cravings.
+There’s plenty of refreshment to be had, too – the Tea Barn takeaway caters for those mid-morning bacon butty or afternoon cake cravings, while at the weekends you’ll find a BBQ and woodfired pizza AND beer tent and cocktail bar!
 For the littlies there’s a play area and sandpit, a six-acre maize maze and a nature trail with 1-3K route options.
 Plus they run animal experiences and craft workshops, too!
-Phew!